ravisalagame/CleaningDataAssignment/README.md

 Then combine the data sets
-Extract only mean and std. deviation variables from the data set Using aggregate, compute the mean of each variable and group them Write into a data fil
+Extract only mean and std. deviation variables from the data set Using aggregate, compute the mean of each variable and group them Write into a data file

+run_analysis.R - to get tidy data
+codebook.md - Description of variables data and transformations made in the code